Rightway Career Consultants

 Sky Tower, Auckland

 Auckland’s Sky Tower stands at 328 meters in the heart of the city.
-This telecommunications and observation tower offer panoramic views of Auckland.
+This telecommunications and observation tower offers panoramic views of Auckland.
 Visitors can enjoy dining at the Sky Café, Orbit 360° Dining, and The Sugar Club restaurant.

 Milford Sound